ec429/fc-aviation/README.md

 An aircraft carrier's loadout will probably be some mix of TBs, DBs, attackers and fighters.
 The TBs go after enemy carriers, the fighters (CAP, Combat Air Patrol) deal with any strikes the enemy carriers launched, and the DBs and attackers support operations on land.
 (The fighters might also fly some escort missions.)
 The proportions of the different types will depend on what you expect to be fighting against — if the enemy has a lot of carriers, you'll need sizeable TB and CAP contingents, but if the enemy's airpower is weak in the theatre of operations you might be able to fill up with strike aircraft instead.

 Some of the Light Bombers are also carrier-capable.
 The main value of this is reconnaisance, allowing you to Investigate City far from your homeland.

+#### Kamikaze

+A Fascist nation that has build the great wonder Yasukuni Shrine can construct Kamikaze units.
+These are Missile-class units, quick to build and highly effective at attacking ships; but they also cost one population to build, and as missiles are destroyed after attacking.
+Still, a Kamikaze swarm can be a useful way to take out enemy aircraft carriers when your homeland is threatened.
+They are also carrier-capable.

 ## Known cheesy tricks